-For those of us lucky to have a garden at home, we have spent more time in it than ever so it’s no surprise we want to make it as comfortable and entertaining as possible.
-To help jazz up your outdoor space, we’ve pulled together some of the best garden gadgets to give you some inspiration.
+For those of us lucky to have a garden at home, of course we want to make it as comfortable and entertaining as possible.
+So to help jazz up your outdoor space, we’ve pulled together some of the best garden gadgets to give you some inspiration.

 We love cool gadgets and as ever, tech companies are right on hand with gardening gadgets to help us get our outdoor areas working smarter and looking better.

-From gardening tools, like robot lawnmowers and smart sprinkler systems to portable projectors and al-fresco cooking kits that simply make our gardens more enjoyable places to be, our pick of the best gardening gadgets you can buy will help you turn your outdoor space into the place to be this summer.
+From gardening tools, like mini chainsaws and smart sprinkler systems to portable projectors and al fresco cooking kits that simply make our gardens more enjoyable places to be, our pick of the best gardening gadgets you can buy will help you turn your outdoor space into the place to be this summer.